giladreich/QtDirect3D/docs/BUILD.md

-## Build Instructions
+## Prerequisites

-Before getting started, make sure to install everything that is specified in the [Prerequisites](/docs/README.md/#prerequisites).
+* [Qt 5.15.0](https://www.qt.io/download) - install the following versions `msvc2019` & `msvc2019_64` (might work with other Qt versions that uses [QtMsBuild](https://www.qt.io/blog/2018/01/24/qt-visual-studio-new-approach-based-msbuild)).

+* [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/) - also note that when using Visual Studio as the IDE, it requires to install [Qt VS Tools](https://marketplace.visualstudio.com/items?itemName=TheQtCompany.QtVisualStudioTools-19123) extension.

+* [CMake](https://cmake.org/download/) - this is optional for building with cmake, requires to install any version greater than v12.

-### Building using CMake
+### Building with CMake

-Once you have Qt installed, just like the `Developer Command Prompt for VS` to setup environment variables to the terminal, Qt provides their own environment tools in:
+Once you have Qt installed, just like the `Developer Command Prompt for VS` to setup environment variables in the terminal session, Qt provides their own environment tools:

 `%AppData%\Microsoft\Windows\Start Menu\Programs\Qt\5.15.0`